About Matrix AirShare

 Transparent cost structure

-We separate acquisition, fixed, and variable costs so owners understand exactly what drives the hourly rate – and what reserves are being funded for future engine, prop, and major maintenance events.
+We separate acquisition, fixed, and variable costs so owners understand exactly what drives the hourly rate – and what reserves are being funded for future engine, prop, and other major and minor maintenance events.

 Conservative dispatch expectations